 Birchley Road, Billinge, Wigan WN5

-A good example of an early 19th century chapel, built shortly before Catholic Emancipation and displaying more of a show front than such reticent earlier chapels as those at Portico and Netherton.
+A good example of an early nineteenth-century chapel, built shortly before Catholic Emancipation and displaying more of a show front than such reticent earlier chapels as those at Portico and Netherton.
 The interior has been altered and retains little of its original character.

-The Directory gives the date for the establishment of the mission as 1618, and the parish registers for Billinge date from the 1690s.
-The present building was erected in the early 19th century, and there were significant adaptations in the mid and late 19th century.
+The Diocesan Directory gives the date for the establishment of the mission as 1618, and the parish registers for Billinge date from the 1690s.
+The present building was erected in the early nineteenth-century, and there were significant adaptations in the mid- and late nineteenth-century.

 Original Date: 1828